ShygeeGit/ShygeeGit/README.md

-- Yo I'm Shygee, A 18 year old programmer.
-I like doing random stuff, like really random stuff.
-Oh, btw I code for FNF mods.
+- Yo I'm Shygee, An 18 year old programmer.
+I'm fluent in Haxe and have been learning GDScript, Lua, and C#!
+I mostly code for FNF Mods but I plan to lean towards actual game development soon.
-- I have a discord but you will have to find that yourself.

-- vagina
+- Yea that's about it tbh.

 <!---
 0neShyGuy/0neShyGuy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.